httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Digest Algorithm Values {#algorithms}

 Digest algorithm values are used to indicate a specific digest computation.
-For some algorithms, one or more parameters may be supplied.
+For some algorithms, one or more parameters can be supplied.

 ~~~
    digest-algorithm = token